 If your organization utilizes a Secondary RTN you are eligible to establish additional services by completing the following Accounting Services forms:

 - Form 1 – Daily Statement of Account and Monthly Statement of Service Charges Delivery Options

 - Form 4B – Delivery Profile for Intra-Day Premium Services

 - Form 6 – Authorization for Third-Party Access to Account Information

 - AIS Form 7 – Request for Fedwire Details via the Search Feature in the AMI Application (Subaccounts only)

 Please refer to the Accounting Information Services (AIS) Subscription Instructions document to determine those services that Secondary RTNs are eligible for.

-1 The term “Other Secondary RTN,” which is not defined in OC 1, is a Secondary RTN and is defined as a number that identifies certain Debit and Credit Transaction Activity of a Financial Institution that is reported directly to the Financial Institution’s Master Account or reported to the Master Account through a Subaccount RTN or through another Other Secondary RTN assigned to the Account Holder.
+1 The term “Other Secondary RTN,” is a Secondary RTN and is defined as a number that identifies certain Debit and Credit Transaction Activity of a financial institution that is reported directly to the financial institution’s Master Account or reported to the Master Account through a Subaccount RTN or through another Other Secondary RTN assigned to the Account Holder.